 The first major expense and the one that everyone seems to easily remember is the dragon.
 Of course, this is the part that you’re excited about—the new pet!
 And dragons do make great pets.
 They’re entertaining, fun to feed, and easy to care for.

 If you’ve just started checking out the dragons, you might have noticed that they seem to be a reasonably affordable pet.
-For about $50-$100, you can walk out of a pet store with a bearded dragon of your own.
-But not all bearded dragons are priced the same.
-Differences in age, sex, breed, color can all affect the price of a dragon, just as the place you purchased it from can.
+For about $50–$100, you can walk out of a pet store with a bearded dragon of your own.
+But not all bearded dragon prices are the same.
+Differences in age, sex, breed, and color can all affect the price of a dragon, just as the place you purchased it from can.

 If your primary goal is convenience, then go ahead and run to your local pet store to pick up a dragon.
 Just be aware of a few things.
 First, pet stores tend to offer second-rate living accommodations for their dragons.
 It’s not always their fault, though.
 Many pet store employees just don’t know a lot about caring for reptiles like a bearded dragon.
 Of course, a specialty reptile pet store might be a different story.
 But for the most part, dragons from breeders will tend to be in better health.